muuvmuuv/vscode-sundial/README.md

-# vscode-sundial
+# Sundial (vscode-sundial)

+Sundial changes your theme based on day and night ranges.
+It is inspired by the OSX Mojave dynamic backgrounds and should reduce eye pain when working in the night or on the day.
+Humans should not strain their eyes too much, it's not recommended to have a light theme in the night and vice versa.

 ![VSCode Sundial](images/banner.jpg)

-## Features

-Sundial changes your theme based on day and night times.
-Currently, it just supports changes before 6 pm and after that.

 ## Extension Settings

-Sundial contributes the following settings.
-Additionally, you can change the interval it checks the time, but this is unnecessary at the moment as I have no option include where you can modify the time periods.
+Sundial contributes the following settings:

 * `sundial.day_theme`: name of the theme changed on daytime
+* `sundial.day_range`: set a range of time where `day_theme` should be set
 * `sundial.night_theme`: name of the theme changed on night time

-## Known Issues

-None yet

-## Todo

-* [ ] Let users change there preferred time periods when Sundial should change the theme.
+* `sundial.night_range`: set a range of time where `night_theme` should be set
+* `sundial.interval`: set a interval on which Sundial should check the time